HackIllinois/blog/_posts/2019-07-24-hackillinois-a-journey.md

 ![Over 900 students pour into the Siebel Center from across the country to check in for HackIllinois 2015.
 Photo by Priten Vora.](/assets/article_images/hackillinois-a-journey/2015-siebel-checkin.jpg)

-The transition was prompted by the staff noticing that the event was beginning to fail to provide the ideal experience they set out to create.
+The transition was prompted by the staff noticing that the event was failing to provide the ideal experience they set out to create.
 Student feedback about food, mentorship, admittance, and judging showed that HackIllinois would have difficulty handling the volume of people that would be passing through the doors of Siebel and ECEB during one weekend.

 The staff started to see a pattern in many of the submissions.
 Hackathon attendees had developed a formula for winning these events, resulting in projects that were simply variations of the same software and skills.
 The projects themselves would rarely be continued after the hackathon.
 The combination of the two led to a well-tested approach to winning with no continuation of the projects afterwards, signaling the eventual death of Hackathons.